Unknotting number 21 knots are slice in K3: Immersed surfaces and locally bipartitioned trees

 \begin{definition} Let $\LBT $ be a locally bipartitioned tree and $\Sigma^2 \subset X^4$ be a normally immersed surface, and let $\DP(\Sigma)$ denote the set of double points of $\Sigma$.
 A \emph{suitable embedding} of $\LBT $ into $\Sigma$ is an embedding

-such that \begin{itemize} \item $f^{-1}(\DP(\Sigma)) = V(T)$, and \item for each vertex $v \in V(T)$, any two edges in $E(v)$ from the same element of the bipartition $\Pi_v$ map into the same local component of $\Sigma$, whereas any two edges from the two different elements of the bipartition $\Pi_v$ map into two different local components of $\Sigma$. \end{itemize} \end{definition} See Figure \ref{fig:embeddedGraph} for an illustration of a suitable embedding.
+such that \begin{itemize} \item $f^{-1}(\DP(\Sigma)) = V(T)$, and \item for each vertex $v \in V(T)$, any two edges in $E(v)$ from the same element of the bipartition $\Pi_v$ map into the same local component of $\Sigma$, whereas any two edges from the two different elements of the bipartition $\Pi_v$ map into two different local components of $\Sigma$. \end{itemize} \end{definition} A plumbing tree of surfaces is one example of an immersed surface, see Figure \ref{fig:embeddedGraph} for an illustration of a suitable embedding in this case.